 - Browse the stacks at the 11-story glass and steel Seattle Central Library.

-– See and meet your favourite sea creatures and aquatic animals at Seattle Aquarium.
+- See and meet your favorite sea creatures and aquatic animals at Seattle Aquarium.

 - Grab a cup of joe at the very first Starbucks location.

 - Dig into fresh and delicious seafood at Elliott’s Oyster House.